opendocsg/slw-judgments-backfill/2006_SGHC_229/report.md

 129    The plaintiff’s claims were consistently higher than KPK’s figures (see 1AB-4329).
 When Chi was cross-examined, he was unable to produce evidence to substantiate the plaintiff’s higher claims.
 I cite as an example the frame of Block 701 of the army camp.
 Chi was asked if he had “any evidence showing that it should be as your claim $1,345,902.70 and not what KPK certify, which is $1,305,000”.
 He could not point to any document in the agreed bundle to evidence the amount of work that the plaintiff allegedly carried out.
 He admitted that “there was a problem due to [his] errors in pricing the BQ”.

 130    I should also add that Soundararajah’s testimony (see his affidavit at [44]) that the plaintiff had under-priced the Contract was never challenged.
-Based on the rule in _Browne v Dunn_ (1893) 6 R 67 that “[a]ny matter upon which it is proposed to contradict the evidence-in-chief given by the witness must normally be put to him so that he may have an opportunity of explaining the contradiction, and failure to do this may be held to imply acceptance of the evidence-in-chief, I find that the plaintiff had indeed under-priced the Contract at the contract price (see also _Arts Niche Cyber Distribution Pte Ltd v PP_ [1999] 4 SLR 111 at [48]).
+Based on the rule in _Browne v Dunn_ (1893) 6 R 67 that “[a]ny matter upon which it is proposed to contradict the evidence-in-chief given by the witness must normally be put to him so that he may have an opportunity of explaining the contradiction, and failure to do this may be held to imply acceptance of the evidence-in-chief, I find that the plaintiff had indeed under-priced the Contract at the contract price (see also _Arts Niche Cyber Distribution Pte Ltd v PP_ <span class="citation">[1999] 4 SLR 111</span> at [48]).

 131    I agree that the rule [in _Browne v Dunn_ ] does not mean that every point should be put to a witness, but if the point sought to be made goes to the heart of the matter, then it should be put to